 The Be Brave: Collegiate Recovery Community (CRC) aims to implement peer to peer and community supports for students in recovery on the UNCP campus through groups, sober socializing and community alliances.
-This community plans to create a culture of abstinence that extends the continuum of recovery.
 Watch the video below to learn more.

 A collegiate recovery program (CRP) is a supportive environment within the campus culture that reinforces the decision to disengage from addictive behavior.
 It is designed to provide an educational opportunity alongside recovery support to ensure that students do not have to sacrifice one for the other.

 The mission of the Be Brave: CRC is to implement peer-to-peer and community supports for students in recovery on the UNCP campus through groups, sober socializing, and community alliances.
 This community aims to create a culture of support that extends the continuum of recovery

 1. The Be Brave: CRC promotes a science-based understanding of addictive behavior.
 Addiction is understood as a persistent, compulsive dependence on a behavior or substance which often interferes with life responsibilities, such as work, relationships, or health.

 2. The Be Brave: CRC supports the SMART Recovery 4-point model of recovery: (1) building and maintaining motivation, (2) coping with urges, (3) managing thoughts, feelings, and behaviors, (4) living a balanced life.

 3. The Be Brave: CRC aims to provide emotionally-, cognitively-, and physically-safe spaces and resources for students.
 While the Be Brave: CRC encourages balanced living and healthy behaviors, students are never shamed for substance/process misuse or addiction.